azizbohra17/Market-Momentum-Kafka-Streaming/README.md

 - Mitigated communication issues between producer and consumer on Amazon Linux 2023 AMI by switching to Amazon Linux 2 Kernel 5.10 AMI.
 - Configured Zookeeper timeout settings to maintain robustness in the pipeline.
 - Optimized data transfer to work within the free tier's memory constraints, ensuring smooth data flow from producer to consumer (S3 bucket) without overloading the broker.

+This project is made using the help of Darshil Parmar's [YouTube video](https://www.youtube.com/watch?v=KerNf0NANMo).

+-- Aziz Bohra